JasonToups/algorithms-the-game/README.md

 Use these challenges to help inspire you to do the hard work of drilling algorithms.
 It can be exhausting to prioritize solving algorithms over every other responsibility in your day.

-But if you approach them as a game, with puzzles to sole, the technical challenges become more fun.
+But if you approach them as a game, with puzzles to solve, the technical challenges become more fun.
 It's all a matter of context & perspective.

 Fork & clone this repo down & spin it up in your Integrated Development Environment & pick a challenge to solve yourself.
 Maybe duplicate the folder for a challenge & remove the working parts of the functions to solve them yourself.